xamarin/xamarin-macios/docs/website/mtouch-errors.md

 Mixed-mode assemblies can not be processed by the linker.

-See https://msdn.microsoft.com/en-us/library/x0w2664k.aspx for more information on mixed-mode assemblies.
+See [Mixed (native and managed) assemblies](/cpp/dotnet/mixed-native-and-managed-assemblies) for more information on mixed-mode assemblies.

 <a name="MT2105"></a>